Chevra kadisha: History

-The society may also provide shomrim, or watchers, to guard the body from theft, vermin, or desecration until burial.
-In some communities this is done by people close to the departed or by paid shomrim hired by the funeral home.
-At one time, the danger of theft of the body was very real; in modern times the watch has become a way of honoring the deceased.
+The society may also provide shomrim to guard against body snatching, vermin, or desecration until burial.
+In some communities, this is done by people close to the departed or by paid shomrim hired by the funeral home.
+At one time, the danger of the body being stolen was very real; in modern times, the watch has become a way of honoring the deceased.